supermihi/exdb/README.md

 information, but can be searched more efficiently.
 The database is not part of the repository and can be rebuilt at any time from the XML files.

-Being designed for exercises typeset with LaTeX, ``exdb`` also features methods to compile exercises and generate preview images.
+Being designed for exercises typeset with LaTeX, [exdb][1] also features methods to compile exercises and generate preview images.
 To that end, the repository also contains template files that define an overall TeX preamble used for all compilations, and may contain e.g. common abbreviations or math operators.